 There's no set demand in faucet production.
 Sometimes products were sold out, sometimes stock would be sitting around.
 Mostly it depended on the wider economy.
-And when things were slow, my father tended to fire workers, even though they would soon be needed again.
-Fortunately we had a wonderful technical director, Herr Halfmann, who, with his long experience working in the factory, always had good advice to share.
+And when things were slow, my father tended to suspend workers, even though they would soon be needed again.
+Fortunately we had a wonderful technical director, Herr Halfmann, who, with his long experience working in the factory, could always offer good advice.
 He and I agreed that the next time there was an economic slowdown, we would continue production as usual.
-Soon enough this came about - luckily, while my father was in South Africa and we even had to rent off-site warehouse space.
-But then demand returned, and everything got sold quickly and we made lots of profit.
+Soon enough this came about - luckily, while my father was in South Africa - and we even had to rent off-site warehouse space.
+But then demand returned, everything got sold quickly and we made lots of profit.
 We didn't inform my father of what we'd done; even Herr Halfmann called him "the father".

-In 1953 there was a group of four bachelor friends, three of us having the great privilege of owning cars.
-We were Karl Borgräffe, Manfred Huck known as der Dicke (the Fat One, though he was very slim), Reinhard Hessmer known as Sir, and me known as den König.
+When a bottleneck developed in the chromeplating department in Lahr, delaying dispatch, we instituted three working shifts per day to clear it.
+My father was convinced there would be trouble with the workers.
+But we paid extra wages to those working late and there was no problem at all.
+In Hemer in 1953 there was a group of four bachelor friends, three of us having the great privilege of owning cars.
+We were Karl Borggräfe known as Kali, Manfred Huck known as der Dicke (the Fat One, though he was very slim), Reinhard Hessmer known as Sir, and me known as der König.
 I had dressed as a king for Carnival and played the role fully.
-Karl, der Dicke and Sir called themselves das Volk (the People).
+Kali, der Dicke and Sir called themselves das Volk (the People).
+Later we were joined by Claude Baudat, whom I had met at school in Orbe, and Edgar Hämmerle known as Schlotz, from the school in Davos.